Suraj2093/Azure-Experience-Centre/README.md

 •	Allow personal email addresses : Checking this option will allow sign up to the ODl from social accounts such as gmail,yahoo,etc, Business/Work emails address are always allowed.
 •	Allow USer to delete the ODL? : Check this option if you want to allow the users to delete the ODL after finishing the workshop.
 •	Enable Hot Instances : Check this option if you want to pre-deploy n number the deployments, so that the users needn't wait for the deployment to finish once they register and launch the lab.
 Once you enable this option it will ask for Minimum Available instances, which will not allow the instances to go below this number.
+•	Intelligence to self-heal : Check this option if you want to start another deployment for the failed hot instances and delete the failed ones.
 •	Test : Check this option if the ODL is for test purpose, so the it does not get extracted to the excel sheet.

 - Click on **Submit** once required options above are filled.